Butch Parrish

 Larry J. Parrish (born November 14, 1941) is an American politician from Georgia.
 Parrish is a Republican member of the Georgia House of Representatives from the 158th District, serving since 1985.

+Career

 Parrish is a businessman and a pharmacist.
 Parrish is the owner of Parrish Properties, a real estate holding company.

 Personal life

 Parrish's first wife was Linda, they had 2 children together.
 His second wife was Charlotte, she has since died.
 He has since remarried to Carol Parrish.
 Parrish and his family live in Swainsboro, Georgia.